 Once a project is accepted to launch on Crowd Supply, we take an active role in helping it succeed.
 From strategy and public relations, to fulfillment and media production, we offer a range of optional services to help a project wherever it’s needed most.
 In addition, to each new project, we bring the experience of having launched hundreds of other products.
 Of course, projects can also tap into the existing community of Crowd Supply creators - for example, our Provider Directory is a great resource for finding suppliers and manufacturers with a track record at Crowd Supply.

-When you make a pledge, sign up for campaign updates or the Newsletter, or back a campaign on Crowd Supply, a user account is automatically created for you, based on the email you entered when you ordered.
-(Accounts are also created automatically for creators when they sign on to run a campaign.)
+When you place an order on Crowd Supply, or sign up for project updates or our newsletter, a user account is automatically created for you, based on the email you entered.
 You access your account from the user menu at upper right.

-If you want to permanently delete your account, please contact us.
-We will delete your account and all of its associated history.
+If you want to permanently delete your account or you have other needs, please contact us.
+We will delete your account and all of its associated history or do our best to provide you with the info or paperwork that you require.

 Details of our official return and cancellation policies are below.
 At a high level, our terms and policies can be summarized as: